 For many in the higher ed community, 403(b) plans represent their biggest retirement asset.
 It really should come as no surprise, either.
 Employer retirement plan contributions are extremely generous from most colleges and universities.
 Many individuals will look at borrowing from their plan at some point.
-In this article, I will look at how 403(b) loans work, the pros and cons, and if you should use one.
+In this article, I will cover how 403(b) loans work, the pros and cons, and if you should use one.

 What is a 403(b) Loan?